 D. The Stomach

-- The stomach is continuous with the oesophagus at the cardiac sphincter and with the duodenum at the pyloric sphincter.
+- The stomach is continuous with the esophagus at the cardiac sphincter and with the duodenum at the pyloric sphincter.

 - It has two curvatures.
-The lesser curvature is short, lies on the posterior surface of the stomach and is the downwards continuation of the posterior wall of the oesophagus.
+The lesser curvature is short, lies on the posterior surface of the stomach, and is the downwards continuation of the posterior wall of the esophagus.
 Just before the pyloric sphincter, it curves upwards to complete the J shape.

-- Where the oesophagus joins the stomach the anterior region angles acutely upwards, curves downwards forming the greater curvature then slightly upwards towards the pyloric sphincter.
+- Where the esophagus joins the stomach the anterior region angles acutely upwards, curves downwards forming the greater curvature then slightly upwards towards the pyloric sphincter.